EaseUS VideoKit

 Editor's Choice: Best Video Converter You Cannot Miss

 According to what was mentioned above, H.264 and MPEG4 are distinct in many aspects.
-Sometimes you may feel it's hard to find a video converter that helps you change the video codec.
-Most of them only support turning your videos to another media container format.
+Sometimes, you may feel it's hard to find a video converter that helps you change the video codec.
+Most of them only support turning your videos into another media container format.
 Is there any converting app that allows you to convert videos between different video compression standards?
-Yes, EaseUS Video Converter is what you need.
+Yes, EaseUS VideoKit is what you need.

 This software is popular for offering you many optional settings to make the output files precisely what you want.
-For instance, after importing the source video into this software, it allows you to adjust the encoder, resolution, bitrate, etc. If you want to get an H.264 video, all you need to do is set the encoder as "H264/AVC," but you have to note that some container formats don't support H.264 as the encoder.
+For instance, after importing the source video into this software, it allows you to adjust the encoder, resolution, bitrate, etc. If you want to get an H.264 video, all you need to do is set the target format as "H264/AVC," but you have to note that some container formats don't support H.264 as the encoder.
 Besides that, this converter provides you with more tools for converting video/audio.

 Key Features: